 - Graves Disease

-Over 130 Americans have a chronic disease, and in Canada, 44% of adults over the age of 20 have a chronic illness.
+Millions of North Americans have a chronic disease.
 Without routine medical care, many illnesses can go unnoticed until they’re more severe and more difficult to treat.
 That’s why early detection is vital to your health and well-being.

 Your Eyes Are Like a Computer Popup